theturboturnip/setup-texlive-action/README.md

 * same customization level of a local installation,
 * compatible with Ubuntu, macOS and Windows runners.

-Based on [paolobrasolin's work](https://github.com/paolobrasolin/setup-texlive-action/commit/04ddc71e652c8a892d232b26d55fe8eb02551687) which was seemingly abandoned
+Based on [paolobrasolin's work](https://github.com/paolobrasolin/setup-texlive-action/tree/04ddc71e652c8a892d232b26d55fe8eb02551687) which was seemingly abandoned.

 # Getting started